Dawn Foster: Journalism

 Foster held staff writer positions at Inside Housing, The Guardian, and Jacobin magazine.
 She was co-editor of openDemocracy 50:50 and wrote for numerous publications including The New York Times, Tribune, and the London Review of Books.

 The Guardian

 The success of Foster's blog on the harassment of female cyclists led to her first commission at The Guardian in 2010.
 In 2011, Foster was appointed as a moderator on The Guardian Comment is Free website and became a regular contributor to its opinion section.

 Foster's career at The Guardian continued with regular columns including Foster on Friday for the Housing Network, opinion columns, and her work for The Guardian's Society desk.
 Her work at The Guardian predominantly covered social affairs, politics, economics and women's rights.
-Her tenure at The Guardian came to an end in mid 2019 after she wrote an opinion piece criticising the deputy leader Tom Watson and suggesting he should quit the Labour Party.
+Her tenure at The Guardian came to an end in mid-2019 after she wrote an opinion piece criticising then deputy leader of the Labour Party Tom Watson and suggesting he should quit.